Grants for Existing Homeless Service Providers

-In an effort to prevent the spread of this infectious disease, the City of Little Rock is accepting grant applications from existing homeless shelters and homeless day resource centers for funding for emergency supplies for sanitation, safety, and public health purposes.
+In an effort to prevent the spread of this infectious disease, the City of Little Rock accepted grant applications from existing homeless shelters and homeless day resource centers for funding for emergency supplies for sanitation, safety, and public health purposes.

 Examples of appropriate requests include emergency supplies for the following: